All Episodes

 Okay?

-I think she's got an unfair deal.
+I think she's gotten an unfair deal.

-But the truth of the matter is there's a lot of people.
+But the truth of the matter is, there's a lot of people.

 Don't.

-And say if I'd only, if I'd only taken my neighbor, if I'd only gone, if I'd only, if I'd only.
+Don't wake up on November 9th and find out we lost Pennsylvania by 2,000 votes and say, if I'd only, if I'd only taken my neighbor, if I'd only gone, if I'd only, if I'd only.

 And there's been a lot of elections.